-The parking lot is located across the highway so be careful when crossing the highway, especially considering that the ramp onto the curb is diagonal from the ramp onto the highway.
+The parking lot is located across the highway so be careful when crossing the highway, especially considering that the curb cut is diagonal from the ramp onto the highway.

-The lookout area to your right is partially paved, partially covered in loose fine gravel.
+The lookout area to your right is partially paved, and partially covered in loose, fine gravel.
 It offers a nice close-up view of the waterfall.